m-ressel/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 | 2       | 325   | 32.5       |
 | 3       | 37    | 3.7        |
 | 4       | 92    | 9.2        |

+Majority of customers switched to plan_id 1 after the initial trial.

 ---